orstewar/ist346-content/labs/B.md

 ## Questions ##

 1. For the command `docker-compose exec foo bar` What does `foo` represent?
 What does `bar` represent?
-1. How do you get help in linux?
+1. How do you get help in Linux?
 1. What is a pipe?
 1. For the following file:
 `-rw-r-xr-- 1 scott comedians  1474 Jun 21 20:54 poems.txt`